nagyistge/DGConnect-ESRI/Testing/Postman/README.md

 ###Get a Token
 Before you can start making API requests using Postman, you need to get your Bearer Token (also referred to as an OAuth2 Token).
 If you've filled in your environment variables, you can use Postman to get your token.

-* On the left hand side under Collections, click "GBDX".
+* On the left hand side under Collections, click "App-ESRI".
 You'll see a list of files.
 Under "Auth" select the Post "Get User Token".

 Since you've already added your environment variables, you don't need to fill in the values here.
 Click Send.